talonendm/talonendm.github.io/_posts/2026-05-10-travel-europe.md

 # Top 3 Places to See in Elbląg

 1. **Elbląg Old Town**
-   In :contentReference[oaicite:0]{index=0}, the reconstructed Old Town features canals, modern interpretations of historic architecture, and riverside walking paths.
+   The reconstructed Old Town features canals, modern interpretations of historic architecture, and riverside walking paths.
 It reflects the city’s medieval Hanseatic heritage.

 2. **St. Nicholas Cathedral**
-   :contentReference[oaicite:1]{index=1} — A Gothic-style church with a tall viewing tower offering panoramic views over the city and surrounding region.
+   A Gothic-style church with a tall viewing tower offering panoramic views over the city and surrounding region.

 3. **Elbląg Canal (Kanał Elbląski)**
-   :contentReference[oaicite:2]{index=2} — A unique 19th-century engineering marvel where ships are transported overland on rails between different water levels, one of the most unusual waterways in Europe.
+   A unique 19th-century engineering marvel where ships are transported overland on rails between different water levels, one of the most unusual waterways in Europe.

 ## Top 3 Places to See in Gdańsk